-The year 2016 sees the Global Goals for Sustainable Development come into effect.
+The year 2016 sees the Sustainable Development Goals come into effect.
 They aim to end poverty, combat climate change as well as fight injustice and inequality by 2030.
 There are a total of 17 goals, of which the second is to end hunger, achieve food security and improved nutrition and promote sustainable agriculture.
-Read more in our factsheet How Organic Agriculture helps Acheive the Global Goals.
+Read more in our factsheet How Organic Agriculture helps Acheive the Sustianable Development Goals.

 Zero Hunger Challenge